learnapollo/learnapollo/content/tutorial-ios/ios-03.md

 }
 ```

 Running the app now will display all your Pokemon in the second table view section.
+Great, you just used a GraphQL query with nesting and a query variable!

+## Recap

+Before we move to lesson 4, let's quickly recap what we learned:
+- The queries we define in our `.graphql` files can receive variables
+- Each variable has a name and a type and can specified to be mandatory
+- In the actual Swift code, variables are passed using the query's initializer
+- Queries can be nested, allowing us to precisely express our data requirements and fetching all required data in a single request - even over multiple relationships in our data model!